Halcyon, California

-Halcyon /'haelsi@n/ is an unincorporated community of about 125 acres (50 ha) in San Luis Obispo County, California, just south of Arroyo Grande.
+Halcyon /'haelsi@n/ is an unincorporated community of about 125 acres (50 ha) in San Luis Obispo County, California, United States, just south of Arroyo Grande.
 It was founded in 1903 as a Theosophical intentional community and is the home and headquarters of a religious organization, The Temple of the People (not to be confused with Jim Jones and the Peoples Temple).
 The Temple group was founded in 1898.

 History

-Halcyon is registered as an Historical Site both Federally and in the state of California.
-It is the town which contains a community established by a group of Theosophists in the early 1900s, who built a Temple and surrounding buildings.
+Halcyon is registered as an historical site both federally and in the state of California.
+It contains a community established by a group of Theosophists in the early 1900s, who built a Temple and surrounding buildings.
 The Temple of the People was founded in Syracuse, New York, in 1898 by William Dower and Francia LaDue, members of the Esoteric Section of the Theosophical Society.
 It was moved to Halcyon in 1903.
 Dower, who was a medical doctor, and LaDue founded the Halcyon Hotel and Sanatorium, where all manner of addiction and nervous ailments as well as tuberculosis were treated and which remained open until 1949.
-Other members of the Temple followed Dower and LaDue to Halcyon from Syracuse, and made their living through farming, poultry, and handicrafts.
+Other members of the Temple followed Dower and La-due to Halcyon from Syracuse, and made their living through farming, poultry, and handicrafts.

 Land continued to be acquired by the Temple, whose holdings were at one time much more extensive than present-day Halcyon.
 A town plan was laid out by the Temple Home Association, which subdivided a portion and sold or leased out home sites.
 A print shop was established to produce a monthly magazine (which is still published), the Artisan, as well as other Theosophical literature.
 A general store and post office opened in 1908.

 LaDue, who was known in her official capacity as "Blue Star", led the Temple as its first Guardian in Chief until her death in 1922.
 The Blue Star Memorial Temple building, designed by architect Theodore Eisen of Los Angeles, was constructed in 1923 and named in honor of LaDue.
 Dower served as the second Guardian until his death in 1937.
 Pearl Dower was the third Guardian until her death in 1968; during her tenure the William Quan Judge Library was established.
 Harold Forgostein was the fourth Guardian until his death in 1990.
 Eleanor Shumway has been the Guardian since that time.